 The NeuroBlate System family of probes will create an imaging signal void in an MR image.
-Examples of the signal void are given for an MPRAGE sequence using a 3T Siemens system for each probe diameter (Error!
-Reference source not found.5.2).
+Examples of the signal void are given for an MPRAGE sequence using a 3T Siemens system for each probe diameter (Figure 5.1).
 3T imaging represents the greatest possibility for exaggeration of actual probe size with a signal void extending approximately 0.3 mm beyond the surface of the probe lens in the example below.